heckerstone/ngp/OPERATORS-GUIDE.md

 ----
 ## How to verify the NRS? ##
   Releases are signed by Jean-Luc using [GPG](https://en.wikipedia.org/wiki/GNU_Privacy_Guard).
 It is **highly** recommended to verify the signature every time you download new version.
 [There are some notes](https://bitcointalk.org/index.php?topic=345619.msg4406124#msg4406124) how to do this.
-[This script](https://github.com/ngp-ext/ngp-kit/blob/master/distrib/safe-ngp-download.sh) automates this process on Linux.

 ----
 ## How to configure the NRS? ##